A setting for solo soprano voice, narrator, actors and instrumental ensemble of the poem by Francis Brett Young

 Michael Hall's sister, Margaret Smith, created stunning costumes and Michael himself made superb banners, head gear and other props.

 Michael had approached St Kenelm's school in Romsley, to ask if the pupils there would like to take part, but he couldn't arouse interest in the project.
-(Schools by this time had become very constrained by the National Curriculum, which left them no time outside their own productions.)
+(Schools at this time had become very constrained by the National Curriculum, which left them no time outside their own productions.)

 Fortunately our grandson, Oscar, was very willing to play the role of the boy King Kenelm.
 I taught him the part bit by bit and he was superb in the performance.
-His brother, our grandson Maxwell, played the part of a hunter with great dedication, and their Dad, Mike, made a perfect Saxon clerk!
+His brother, our grandson Maxwell, played the part of a hunter, with great dedication, and their Dad, Mike, made a perfect Saxon clerk!

 Grandsons Oscar as King Kenelm and Maxwell as a hunter.

 Anna's friend, Alice Westbury, who taught drama and could also read music, agreed to be our Assistant Director.
 Her daughter, a beautiful dancer, was delighted to play the part of the dove.
 Other parts, for example the Pope, Cardinals and hunters, were taken by members of the Francis Brett Young Society.